hpkewg/hpke-pq/draft-ietf-hpke-pq.md

     return (dk, ek)
 ~~~

-The `SerializePublicKey` and `DeserializePublicKey` functions are both the
+The `SerializePublicKey`, `DeserializePublicKey`, `SerializePrivateKey`, and
-identity function, since the ML-KEM already uses fixed-length byte strings for
+`DeserializePrivateKey` functions are both the identity function, since the
-public encapsulation keys.
-The length of the byte string is determined by the
+ML-KEM already uses fixed-length byte strings for public encapsulation keys.
-ML-KEM parameter set in use.
+The length of the byte string is determined by the ML-KEM parameter set in use.

 The `Encap` function corresponds to the function `ML-KEM.Encaps` in
 {{FIPS203}}, where an ML-KEM encapsulation key check failure causes an HPKE